Sanjay-batthula/Evenza-eventbot/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🏆 Hackathon Submission

-This project is submitted for the AI Workshop Hackathon 2025:
-- **Submission Deadline**: May 16, 2025, 11:59 PM
-- **Evaluation Date**: May 17, 2025
-- **Winner Announcement**: May 18, 2025

-## 👥 Team

-- Batthula Sanjay
-- Rasheed Ali Shaik

 ## 🌟 Acknowledgments

 Special thanks to:
+- Vijendar P Sir
-- Google Gemini API team
+- Google for Developers Community
 - Streamlit community
-- AI Workshop Hackathon organizers
+- Build with AI Workshop Hackathon organizers

 ---

-Built with ❤️ for the AI Workshop Hackathon 2025
+Built with ❤️ for the Google Build with AI Workshop Hackathon 2025